Kong/blog-mocking/README.md

 * [httpie](https://httpie.io/) (or some other command line HTTP client)

-_Note: Because we are communicating from cluster to cluster, it is important that you are able to create LoadBalanced services inside your Kubernetes clusters._
+_Note: Because we are communicating from cluster to cluster, it is important that you are able to create services of type LoadBalanced inside your Kubernetes clusters._

 ##### Summary